Ninglang Luguhu Airport

 Ninglang Luguhu Airport (IATA: NLH, ICAO: ZPNL) is an airport serving Ninglang Yi Autonomous County and Lugu Lake (Luguhu), in northwestern Yunnan province, China.
 It is located in the village of Shifoshan (石佛山村), Hongqiao Town, 25 km from Lugu Lake and 50 km from the Ninglang county seat, at an elevation of 3293 m.
 Construction began in April 2013, and the airport, the 13th in Yunnan, was opened on 12 October 2015.
 The airports cost 1.298 billion yuan to build.

+In 2019, the airport handled 2,168 flights and 200,000 passengers.

+The airport facilities include an oxygen bar for passengers struggling with the high altitude.
+The airport is also notorious for commonly having challenging weather conditions for flight.